 Exercises for Management of Low Back Pain

-If you are plagued with an aching low back, you can try a few simple stretches and exercises to alleviate your symptoms.
+If you are plagued with an aching lower back, you can try a few simple stretches and exercises to alleviate your symptoms.
 Even if your symptoms disappear, these exercises can become a healthy routine to help avoid future issues.

-• Planks.
+- Planks.
 Planks are a great core-strengthening exercise.
 A strong core helps support your back, and more support can result in less pain.
 To do a plank, get into the push-up position.
 Instead of placing your hands flat on the floor, rest your forearms on the floor.
 Keep your back straight and engage your core muscles.
 You can also do planks on each side of your body.
 Roll to the side and support your weight with that forearm while still keeping your body straight.

-• Knee-to-chest stretches.
+- Knee-to-chest stretches.
 Lie on the ground flat on your back, bend your knees, and leave your feet flat on the ground.
 First, pull one leg to your chest with both hands and hold it there for a few seconds.
 Switch to the next leg.
 Then, you will use your hands to pull both legs to your chest.
 This exercise can be done two or three times a day.

-• Child’s pose.
+- Child’s pose.
 This stretch will be familiar to anyone who has ever done yoga.
 Put your hands and knees on the floor.
 Bring your toes together and then lean your hips back until you are resting your glutes on your legs.
 Reach your arms out in front of you.
 You can place your palms and your forehead flat on the floor.
 This is considered a restorative posture in yoga.
 You can stay in this stretch for a minute or so or longer if it continues to feel good.

-• Hip lifts.
+- Hip lifts.
 Lie flat on the floor with your knees bent and your feet on the ground.
 Use the muscles in your abs and glutes to lift your hips toward the ceiling while keeping your feet on the ground.
 Once your hips are lifted, hold the position for a few seconds.
 Try to do several repetitions of this stretch.

-• Low back rotation.
+- Low back rotation.
 Low back rotations are a nice way to stretch the muscles in both your lower back and your glutes.
 Lie flat on your back on the ground, and stretch your arms out to the side in a “T” position.
 Then bend your knees and place them to one side of your body.
 Be sure to keep your shoulders connected to the ground.
 Switch sides.
 You can stretch each side for 30 seconds or so.

-• Cat and cow stretches.
+- Cat and cow stretches.
 Another one from the yoga playbook, cat and cow stretches are a gentle way to stretch out the muscles in your lower back.
 Begin with your hands and knees on the floor.
 Keep your spine straight.
 You will look similar to a table.
-To do cat stretch, imagine exactly how a cat looks while arching its back.
+To do a cat stretch, imagine exactly how a cat looks while arching its back.
 Do the same movement with your own back.
 Hold the gentle arch in your back for a few seconds, and then drop your belly toward the ground to arch your back in the opposite direction.
 Switch back and forth between cat and cow for a minute or more.

 Exercises for Mid-Back Pain